KennardWang/Accident-Analysis-And-Cause-Prediction/README.md

 3. Try to build a model to predict main cause if district and time information are given.

 ------
-### What ability can we acquire ?
+### Contribution
 + Pre-process data by Excel.
 + SQL basic operation.
-+ Learn to use numpy, pandas, matplotlib package in py.
++ Learn how to use Python packages such as numpy, pandas, matplotlib.
 + Familiar with Logistic Regression and Neural Netowrk algorithms implemented by Python.

 ------